EA31337/EA31337-classes/Indicators/Oscillator/README.md

 that measure price momentum and provide insights into overbought or oversold conditions.
 They are considered a subset of indicators due to their specific function and characteristics.

+## AO (Awesome Oscillator)

+The Awesome Oscillator (AO) is a technical indicator designed to identify the momentum of a market and potential trend reversals.
+It displays the difference between a 34-period and a 5-period simple moving average (SMA) on a histogram.

+The calculation of the Awesome Oscillator involves subtracting the 34-period SMA from the 5-period SMA.
+The resulting value is then plotted as a histogram, with positive values indicating bullish momentum and negative values indicating bearish momentum.

+The AO helps traders identify the strength and direction of a trend.
+When the histogram bars are above the zero line, it suggests that bullish momentum is dominant, signaling a potential uptrend.
+Conversely, when the bars are below the zero line, it indicates bearish momentum, suggesting a potential downtrend.

+The AO also provides signals for potential trend reversals.
+A change from positive bars to negative bars or vice versa is considered a signal for a potential trend reversal.
+Traders often look for these transitions to generate buy or sell signals.

+Additionally, the Awesome Oscillator can be used to identify the divergence between the indicator and price action.
+Divergence occurs when the indicator's movement deviates from the price movement.
+Bullish divergence occurs when the price forms lower lows while the AO forms higher lows, suggesting a possible upward reversal.
+Conversely, bearish divergence occurs when the price forms higher highs while the AO forms lower highs, indicating a potential downward reversal.

+Traders often combine the Awesome Oscillator with other indicators or analysis techniques to validate signals and strengthen their trading strategies.
+It is a versatile tool that can be applied to various timeframes and markets.

+In summary, the Awesome Oscillator (AO) is a technical indicator that measures the momentum of a market and identifies potential trend reversals.
+It displays the difference between a 34-period and a 5-period simple moving average on a histogram.
+Positive histogram bars indicate bullish momentum, negative bars indicate bearish momentum, and transitions can signal potential trend reversals.
+The AO is often used in conjunction with other indicators and analysis techniques to enhance trading decisions.

 ## ASI (Accumulation Swing Index) indicator

 The Accumulation Swing Index (ASI) is a technical indicator that aims to gauge